Guidelines for Supporting Students and Employees who are Transgender or Gender Nonconforming

-CHANGING NAMES AND GENDER PRONOUNS IN DISTRICT’S ONLINE STUDENT INFORMATION SYSTEM:
+CHANGING NAMES AND GENDER IDENTITIES IN DISTRICT’S ONLINE STUDENT INFORMATION SYSTEM:

-To change a student’s first name and/or gender in the District’s online student information system, the school must obtain the student’s parent/guardian’s permission by completing the District’s first name/gender change request form, which is available on the District’s website.
-Students who are 18 or older or who are emancipated may sign and give written permission for themselves bu completing the District’s form.
+To change a student’s first name and/or gender identity in the District’s online student information system, the school must obtain the student’s parent/guardian’s permission by completing the District’s first name/gender identity change request form, which is available on the District’s website.
+Students who are 18 or older or who are emancipated may sign and give written permission for themselves by completing the District’s form.

 Students who are 18 or older or emancipated should be made aware that changing their first name to their name of use will change their name in all District communications, including those that go to their parents/guardians (if applicable).
 This is important to know because some students will not have supportive parents/guardians and therefore may not have informed their parents/guardians of their decision to change their first name to their name of use.
 In this case, the student's health, safety and well-being must be considered by school personnel.
 As discussed above, the student's counselor or other school mental health professional will partner with the student to encourage and support the student to discuss their gender identity with their parent/guardian, unless the counselor or other mental health professional, following consultation with the District's Social-Emotional Learning/Mental Health team (SEL/MH team) or the District's legal department, determines that such disclosure would be detrimental to the student's health, safety and/or well-being.

-Once the school receives a request to change the student’s first name to the student’s name of use, efforts will be made to update the student’s education records (such as attendance reports, class rosters for substitutes, school IDs, transcripts, diplomas, electronic records, etc.) with the student’s name of use and gender.
+Once the school receives a request to change the student’s first name to the student’s name of use and/or to change the student's gender to the student's gender identity, efforts will be made to update the student’s education records (such as attendance reports, class rosters for substitutes, school IDs, transcripts, diplomas, electronic records, etc.) with the student’s name of use and gender identity.